jupyter-server/jupyter-scheduler/README.md

 You can configure the server extension to replace the Scheduler server API, replace the execution engine, re-create the database tables, and select a database path.

 #### drop_tables
 Setting this value to `True` will re-create the database tables on each JupyterLab start.
+This will destroy all existing data.
+It may be necessary if your database's schema is out of date.
 ```
 jupyter lab --SchedulerApp.drop_tables=True
 ```